Viscous attenuation of gravitational waves propagating through an inhomogeneous background: Background dynamics

-Solving (\autoref{eq:aDmod2viscous}) gives us an expression for ${a_v}_D$. (\autoref{eq:QD_Qo_Qu_viscous}) gives us an expression for ${Q_v}_D$.
-Using these expressions in (\autoref{eq:Rayeqn}) gives us an expression of ${\langle\rho\rangle_v}_D$ for our viscous backreaction model.
-The value of $\xi$ used is $10^5$ Pa sec in the range $0\leq z\leq 5$ \cite{brevik}.
-In \autoref{fig:Hv1} we provide a plot of the Hubble parameter versus the redshift for various values of the backreaction model parameters.
+In \autoref{fig:Hv1} we provide a plot of the Hubble parameter versus the redshift for $\Lambda$CDM, viscous $\Lambda$CDM and for our viscous backreaction model for various values of the backreaction model parameters.
+The underdense region in our model represents the cosmic voids in the path of propagation of the GWs, and the overdense region represents all the matter content in that path where the effect of viscosity is directly evident.
+In \autoref{fig:Hv1}, for the plots of our viscous backreaction model, we fix the value of $\beta$ at 0.8 (representing a mid-range value in the range of values of $\beta$ - (2/3, 1)), and we vary the values of $\alpha$.
+As expected, for a fixed $\beta$, curves with larger value of $\alpha$ lead to larger values of Hubble parameter.
 It can be seen that backreaction from inhomogeneities may lead to departure in the background Hubble evolution that may get accentuated for higher redshifts.